Updated May 9th, 2024

 Want to learn more about where people are moving to, and why?
 Check out our Bellhop report on the state of moving.

 Atlanta is not only the capital of Georgia; it's also the cultural and economic center of the Atlanta metropolitan area.
-The Atlanta metro area is home to more than 6,100,000 people, a 1.55% increase from 2022 - and it's the ninth-largest metropolitan area in the United States.
+The Atlanta metro area is home to more than 6,300,000 people, a according to the 2023 Census estimate - and it's the sixth-largest metropolitan area in the United States.
 The city itself is located in Fulton County, with a small portion of the city extending to DeKalb County in the east.

 The city (nicknamed The Dogwood City, The Big A, Hotlanta, The ATL, and more) was founded in 1937.
 It also happens to be the only U.S. city to have been burned to the ground as an act of war.
 This, of course, occurred during the Civil War, thanks to Union Army General William Tecumseh Sherman.
 So, there’s a reason why the city’s unofficial symbol is a phoenix.